 The potential exists for impacts associated with construction works, however these impacts will be of a relatively short duration.
-Appendix 3 includes the proposed construction methodology, which has been established to minimise potential impacts associated with the construction works for the repairs to the existing sea wall.
+Appendix 4 includes the proposed construction methodology, which has been established to minimise potential impacts associated with the construction works for the repairs to the existing sea wall.
 The Applicant agrees to accept a condition of development consent requiring a site-specific construction management plan to be prepared before works commence on the site.

-The proposed repairs to the existing sea wall will help protect the adjacent properties and surrounding land from wave attack and coastal erosion and will improve public safety by removing unstable materials from the wall.
+The proposed repairs to the existing sea wall will help protect the existing dune and surrounding land from wave attack and coastal erosion and will thus protect the existing environment and improve public safety by removing unstable materials from the wall.